Deans Pond Crossing

 FAQ

-What do homes in Deans Pond Crossing typically sell for?
+When were the homes in Deans Pond Crossing built?

-What kinds of homes are in Deans Pond Crossing?
+What type of homes are in Deans Pond Crossing?

-It is a detached single-family community built between roughly 1997 and 2003, with homes usually offering four to five bedrooms and about 2,300 to 2,700 square feet.
+Detached single-family homes only, generally four to five bedrooms and about 2,250 to 2,690 square feet.

 How active is the Deans Pond Crossing market?